Nurses, Midwives and Allied Health Professionals (NMAHPs)

 Please visit the NIHR OH BRC events page

-NHS England SORT study
+NHS England SORT Study

 We aim to evaluate the organisational research readiness of OHFT annually by mapping research support structures and activities on the Self-assessment of Organisational Readiness Tool (SORT).
 This project forms part of the larger Research Interest, Engagement, Capacity and Capability Project